openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

 Configuring the OS Image in glance
 ----------------------------------

-Anaconda is a two stage installer - The stage1 consists of the kernel and ramdisk and the stage2 lives in a squashfs file.
+Anaconda is a two-stage installer -- stage 1 consists of the kernel and ramdisk and stage 2 lives in a squashfs file.
 All these components can be found in the CentOS/RHEL/Fedora ISO images.

 The kernel and ramdisk can be found at ``/images/pxeboot/vmlinuz`` and ``/images/pxeboot/initrd.img`` respectively in the ISO.
-The stage2 squashfs image can be normally found at ``/LiveOS/squashfs.img`` or ``/images/install.img``.
+The stage 2 squashfs image can be normally found at ``/LiveOS/squashfs.img`` or ``/images/install.img``.

-The OS tarball must be configured with following properties in glance to be used with anaconda deploy driver
+The OS tarball must be configured with the following properties in glance, in order to be used with the anaconda deploy driver:

-    1. ``kernel_id``
+* ``kernel_id``
-    2. ``ramdisk_id``
+* ``ramdisk_id``
-    3. ``stage2_id``
+* ``stage2_id``

+This is an example of adding the anaconda-related images and the OS tarball to
+glance:

 .. code-block:: shell